-For years I carried around the little book of duas, Fortress of a Muslim, the pocket-sized dua book that has every dua you need from morning to night, from when it thunders to when you feel anxious and it’s been my go-to for Ramadan, times of difficulty and as a general reference book.
-I always had a copy, even when I was not a practicing Muslim and it’s a perfect gift for new Muslims, new mothers and pretty much every occasion, the author of the book Shaykh Sa’d Al-Qahtani recently passed away.
+For years, I carried around the little book of duas, Fortress of a Muslim, the pocket-sized du’a book that has every du’a you need from morning to night, from when it thunders to when you feel anxious.
+It’s been my go-to for Ramadan, in times of difficulty and as a general reference book.
+I always had a copy, even when I was not a practicing Muslim, and it’s the perfect gift for new Muslims, new mothers and pretty much every occasion.
+The author of the book Shaykh Sa’d Al-Qahtani recently passed away.
 May Allah have mercy on his soul and grant him the highest ranks in Jannah.
 Ameen.

 “Let the Qur’an be Springtime of my heart, the light of my chest, the remover of my sadness and the pacifier of my worries.”

-Perhaps I had come across the words before but at this moment there was something about the verse that brought instant relief, in fact, a peace to me, upon reading the words for the first time I smiled and cried, it was the realisation that despite all the problems in my life-my relationship with Allah would alleviate the worry and sadness, it seemed as though there was a solution that had some immediacy, I didn’t expect the problems to disappear, but I knew that improving my relationship with Islam would help the way I approached everything else.
-I also began to realise whilst my Fortress of a Muslim book was important and helpful, nothing could replace the Quran which was used to fill this tiny book.
-The source of these daily reminders was Allah and Allah has sent humankind the Quran.
+Perhaps I had come across the words before, but at this moment there was something about the verse that brought me instant relief—peace, in fact.
+Upon reading the words for the first time, I smiled and cried.
+It was the realisation that despite all the problems in my life—my relationship with Allah would alleviate the worry and sadness.
+It seemed as though there was a solution that had some immediacy; I didn’t expect the problems to disappear, but I knew that improving my relationship with Islam would help the way I approached everything else.
+I also began to realise that whilst my Fortress of a Muslim book was important and helpful, nothing could replace the Qur’an which was used to fill this tiny book.
+The source of these daily reminders was Allah, and Allah has sent humankind the Qur’an.